lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/4_Test_Container_for_Pipelines.md

 # Test Container for Pipelines

 ### Why do this
- - SCALABILITY - package tools, libraries or APIs that into docker container images to be able to scale your analysis jobs more efficiently than in you used VMs (comparsion shown below)
+ - SCALABILITY - package tools, libraries or APIs that into docker container images to be able to scale your analysis jobs more efficiently than when using VMs (comparsion shown below)
  - REPRODUCIBILITY - capture tool configuration (as an image) for reproducible research

  [![vms-containers](/images/vms-containers.png)]()